REBUILD OF THE KT-34 (Bottom Antenna on the tower)

 The KT34 in the photo at the right is the original 34 year old antenna.
 The photo on the left is of the re-engineered KT34M2 designed by M Square Antennas.
 The total modification cost $530 including the element separation replacement parts (I used almost all of the original tubing and boom), new mounting blocks and phasing rods.
 I have about 75 hours into the rebuild because of the difficulty of getting 10" reinforcement tubes out of the 6' long first tube of each element.
 This is a 34 year old antenna with lots of corrosion that had to be cleaned off by hand.
 However, it is a much better antenna now and worth all the effort.

 If you are in the San Fernando Valley, give me a call on 147.735, minus, PL 100.0 or 223.500 simplex.
 Look for me on APRS as N6AJG-7 and on D-Star on WA6IRC on the gateway in Southern California.
+If you are near Burbank stop and say hello, I work part time at HRO (Saturdays).

 My primary station is a Yaesu FT-2000 with the DMU (data management unit) and a SB220 Amplifier that has been converted to 6 meters.
 The secondary station is a Yaesu FT-990 coupled with a Kenwood TL-922A Amplifier.
 I also have set up a Kenwood TS-830S that is hooked to an old Yaesu FL-2100B Amplifier that I use on 40 meters primarely.